-b) Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,
+b) Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

+c) Resolution 23 (Rev. Dubai, 2014) of the World Telecommunication Development Conference (WTDC) on the Internet access and availability for developing countries and charging principles for international Internet connection;

+d) Resolution 20 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC) on non-discriminatory access to modern telecommunication/information and communication technology facilities, services and related applications;

+e) Resoluation 16 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC) on special actions and measures for the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition;

+f) Resolution 15 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC) on applied research and transfer of technology,

 recognizing

+a) that providing assistance to developing countries in bridging the digital divide is one of the strategic goals of the Telecommunication Development Sector (ITU-D) as stated in Resolution 71 (rev. Busan, 2014) of the Plenipotentiary Conference of ITU.

-a) that the telecommunication environment has undergone significant changes since WTDC-10;
+b) that the telecommunication environment has undergone significant changes since WTDC-10;

-b) that there is still a need to show clearly what the digital divide is, where it occurs, and who suffers from it;
+c) that there is still a need to show clearly what the digital divide is, where it occurs, and who suffers from it;

-c) that development in information and communication technologies (ICTs) has continued to reduce the cost of relevant equipment;
+d) that development in information and communication technologies (ICTs) has continued to reduce the cost of relevant equipment;

-d) that in many ITU Member States regulations have been adopted dealing with regulatory issues such as interconnection, determination of tariffs, universal service, etc., designed to bridge the digital divide at the national level;
+e) that in many ITU Member States regulations have been adopted dealing with regulatory issues such as interconnection, determination of tariffs, universal service, etc., designed to bridge the digital divide at the national level;

-e) that the introduction of competition in the provision of telecommunication/ICT services has also continued to reduce telecommunication/ICT costs to users;
+f) that the introduction of competition in the provision of telecommunication/ICT services has also continued to reduce telecommunication/ICT costs to users;

-f) that national plans and projects for the provision of telecommunication services in developing countries contribute to reducing costs to users and bridging the digital divide;
+g) that national plans and projects for the provision of telecommunication services in developing countries contribute to reducing costs to users and bridging the digital divide;

-g) that the introduction of new applications and services has also resulted in bringing down telecommunication/ICT costs;
+h) that the introduction of new applications and services has also resulted in bringing down telecommunication/ICT costs;

-h) that there is still an ongoing need to create digital opportunities in developing countries, including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition, taking advantage of the revolution that ICTs have witnessed and are currently witnessing;
+i) that there is still an ongoing need to create digital opportunities in developing countries, including the least developed countries, small island developing states, landlocked developing countries and countries with economies in transition, taking advantage of the revolution that ICTs have witnessed and are currently witnessing;

-i) that various activities are being executed towards bridging the digital divide by many international and regional organizations, such as, in addition to ITU, the Organisation for Economic Co-operation and Development (OECD), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the United Nations Development Programme (UNDP), the United Nations Conference on Trade and Development (UNCTAD), the United Nations Economic and Social Council (ECOSOC), the United Nations economic commissions, the World Bank, the Asia-Pacific Telecommunity (APT), the regional economic communities, the regional development banks and many others, and that such activity has increased following the conclusion of the World Summit on the Information Society (WSIS) and the adoption of the Tunis Agenda for the Information Society, particularly in relation to implementation and follow-up;
+j) that various activities are being executed towards bridging the digital divide by many international and regional organizations, such as, in addition to ITU, the Organisation for Economic Co-operation and Development (OECD), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the United Nations Development Programme (UNDP), the United Nations Conference on Trade and Development (UNCTAD), the United Nations Economic and Social Council (ECOSOC), the United Nations economic commissions, the World Bank, the Asia-Pacific Telecommunity (APT), the regional economic communities, the regional development banks and many others, and that such activity has increased following the conclusion of the World Summit on the Information Society (WSIS) and the adoption of the Tunis Agenda for the Information Society, particularly in relation to implementation and follow-up;

-j) that the BYND2015 World Youth Summit participants, in the Declaration of Costa Rica 2013, called for equitable and universal access to ICTs, particularly for women and girls, as well as other groups marginalized by the digital divide, and called for the United Nations, the international community and all Member States to consider their words and put them into action,
+k) that the BYND2015 World Youth Summit participants, in the Declaration of Costa Rica 2013, called for equitable and universal access to ICTs, particularly for women and girls, as well as other groups marginalized by the digital divide, and called for the United Nations, the international community and all Member States to consider their words and put them into action,

 considering